Liberal Arts Education as Vocational Training

 The below text is adapted from a now defunct blog.

 In retrospect, my expectations for Fareed Zakaria's In Defense of a Liberal Education were unrealistic.
-Still, Zakaria's recent book is marketed as defending the liberal arts on the basis that "the university is much more than a vocational school."
+Zakaria's latest book is marketed as defending the liberal arts on the basis that "the university is much more than a vocational school."
 With that in mind, it is a little alarming to find that a staggering proportion of Zakaria's defense of liberal arts education hinges on how well it prepares students for the job market.

 This is a pattern we see all too often in liberal "defenses" of non-STEM education.
 Underneath perfunctory mentions of intellectual rigor, profound questions, blah blah blah, the ultimate line of defense for the humanities and social sciences is economic.
-"Hey, History majors can get dead-end, middle management jobs too!" the argument goes.
-About a month ago, Forbes ran an insipid article about the market value of liberal arts degrees, dubbing them "Tech's Hottest Ticket."
+"History majors can get dead-end, middle management jobs too!" the argument goes.
+This past July, Forbes ran an insipid article about the market value of liberal arts degrees, dubbing them "Tech's Hottest Ticket."
 The article holds that degrees in English and philosophy can actually make job applicants more desirable because they imply valuable argumentation and leadership skills that STEM degrees do not.
 The piece is replete with gems like "creativity can't be programmed," "eccentricity ... sharpens people skills," and, my personal favorite, "business benefits from the philosopher's touch."